stormreply/storm-library-for-terraform/README.md

    Follow these steps to configure your setup of the Storm Library for Terraform:

    - In your forked _storm-library-for-terraform_ GitHub repository, go to _Actions_
+   - If you click on _Actions_ for the first time, you will be shown a message that workflows are not (yet) enabled for this repository.
+Enable them by clicking on the highlighted button.
    - On the left-hand side, under _Actions_, choose and click the _Configure_ workflow
    - On the right-hand side, click _Run workflow_.
 Note: if you don't see the _Run workflow_ button, you are most likely logged into GitHub with some other identity than the owner of the forked repository.
 Switch your GitHub